venkat299/CS-6852-Ontology/DA24C021-Assignment-1.md

   - (Company $⊑∃$belongsTo.Sector) A company will definitely belong to a sector but (Sector $⊑∀$has.Company) a sector can have 0 or many companies.

-Note: Please keep the overall goal of the full set of assignments in mind while designing the ontology.
-You can plan to have members of the primitive symbols (concepts and relationships) available/ extractable from XML data you would generate later in Assignment 2.